Ardene

-Ardene [arDɛN] is a family-owned value fashion retailer based in Montreal, Quebec, Canada.
+Ardene (/ˌarˈdɛn/) is a family-owned value fashion retailer based in Montreal, Quebec, Canada.
 Founded in the early 1980s, Ardene started as an accessories and jewelry retailer, and has since added clothing, shoes, brand collaborations and licensed apparel into its product mix.

 The company operates close to 300 stores in Canada, the United States and the Middle East, and occupies over 2.25 million square feet of retail space globally.
 The company employs approximately 3,500 people across North America.

 An old style Ardene at the Medicine Hat Mall in 2017.

 New concept store

 The company started introducing larger stores (20,000 sq ft) in late 2016 to early 2017.

 Headquarters

 The corporate Headquarters are located in Laval, Quebec, Canada.
-In 2023, the company constructed an omni distribution center, flagship store and headquarters under one roof.
+In 2023, the company constructed an omni distribution centre, flagship store and headquarters under one roof.
 Prior to 2023, the headquarters were in the Montreal borough of Saint-Laurent, Quebec.
 The company creates, designs, markets and distributes from its headquarters.